 A RICS structural survey for the average UK property can cost around £800, though can be as cheap as £630 and as expensive as £1,200.
 A building survey is the most comprehensive survey out of all survey types as it will provide an in-depth examination of the structure and condition of the home.
 The cost will therefore range depending on the property and your particular requirements.
 Our research found RICS Building Surveys for as low as £525 for the cheapest properties, up to £2,500 for the most expensive.

 Once your offer has been accepted, you should get a building survey.
 It gives you a chance to back out of the sale without having to risk losing your deposit if the survey discovered expensive repairs.
+Remember to use our free moving checklist to help you prepare for all costs during your move.

 It is worth getting a house survey when you’re buying a house, not only to receive expert advice from a RICS regulated chartered surveyor, but a property survey can also save you a lot of money.
+You can also use your property survey to negotiate on a house price if the report brings back negative results.

 It’s estimated that an average homebuyer will spend £5,000 upwards to fix issues after moving into a new house.
 When you get a house survey, your surveyor will highlight major issues in the house, giving you the opportunity to completely pull out of the sale as your offer will be Sold Subject to Contract (STC).